practicusai/docs/docs/technical-tutorial/generative-ai/analytics/query-engine/build.md

 ### Tool Breakdown

 #### Trino Runner (`/run-sql`)

 This is the workhorse.
 It takes a SQL string and executes it.
 The use of `prt.sql.execute_sql_async` is key:

-- **Security**: It passes the `requester`'s username for impersonation in Trino.
+* **Security**: It passes the `requester`'s username for impersonation in Trino.
 This means all policies from our Trino Policy Engine are automatically applied.
-- **Safety**: It enforces a `limit` of 100 rows, preventing the LLM from accidentally running a query that returns millions of rows and overwhelming the system or incurring large costs.
+* **Safety**: It enforces a `limit` of 100 rows, preventing the LLM from accidentally running a query that returns millions of rows and overwhelming the system or incurring large costs.

 #### Superset Dataset Creator (`/create-analytics-dataset`)

 This tool bridges the gap between raw data and visualization.
 By taking the same SQL that produced the answer, it creates a persistent, shareable link in Superset.
 The `prt.sql.create_analytics_dataset_async` helper abstracts away the complexities of Superset's multi-step API process (authentication, dataset creation, etc.).

+### Access Control & Caching Considerations

+* **Superset Trino Impersonation**: This feature should be enabled to ensure that Superset queries are executed on behalf of the user.
+This allows our Trino engine to apply row-level, column-level, and other policies based on the actual user identity.

+* **Caching Impact**: When impersonation is enabled, Superset disables query result caching, since cached results would bypass per-user access controls.

+* **Recommendation**: For high-performance shared dashboards, consider maintaining a second Trino connection **without impersonation**.
+Use this for curated, "golden" dashboards, and control access at the Superset level via its own RBAC system.

 ### Deploying the Agent Tools API